bonniegee/circulation/README.md

 ## Quick Start

 The Circulation Manager must be connected to Elasticsearch and a Postgres database.
-The easiest configuration for development is to run the Elasticsearch and Postgres instanses in containers.
+The easiest configuration for development is to run the Elasticsearch and Postgres instances in containers.

 ### 1. Start up Elasticsearch